gatsbyjs/gatsby/packages/gatsby-cli/README.md

   -H, --host      Set host.
 Defaults to localhost
   -p, --port      Set port.
 Defaults to 8000
-  -o, --open      Open the site in your browser for you -prefix-paths   Serve site with link paths prefixed (set prefix in your config).
+  -o, --open      Open the site in your browser for you --prefix-paths   Serve site with link paths prefixed (set prefix in your config).
 ```

 ### Info